 YOGA: Yoga Alive is committed to bringing only the most highly qualified instructors to you.
 All yoga instructors have completed at least 200 hours of teacher training, most are Yoga Alliance certified and many have hundreds of extra training hours.
 Our instructors are technically capable and committed to the yoga lifestyle.
 Entrust your yoga journey to the best hot yoga instructors in the business!

 FITNESS: In addition to hot yoga, we offer classes in the most popular and fun forms of fitness.
-Yoga Alive locations feature cycle, barre, pilates and DANCEFIX classes.
+Yoga Alive locations feature cycle, barre and DANCEFIX classes.
 Whether you’re a fitness expert or a total beginner, Yoga Alive has something to appeal to everyone’s unique preferences and needs.

 |Yoga Instructors||Cycle Alive Instructors|